 Certain medications that are used to treat motion sickness, known as vestibular suppressants, are not helpful for MdDS.
-They include meclizine and transdermal scopolamine.
+They include meclizine and transdermal (absorbed through the skin into the bloodstream) scopolamine.

 Vestibular rehabilitation is a type of exercise-based therapy.
 Its goal is to help your brain relearn how to balance and how to respond to signals from the visual, vestibular and proprioceptive systems.
 A vestibular therapist can help you set treatment goals and design an appropriate program.
 But some people find that vestibular rehabilitation makes their symptoms worse instead of better.

 - Exercises to help reset the vestibulo-ocular reflex (VOR)

 - Habituation, a type of rehabilitation that involves repeated, controlled exposure to things that trigger dizziness

 It is very important to start exercises gradually and increase them slowly and steadily.
 Treatment may last for several months.

 Treatments for MdDS that are still being studied include the VOR protocol and brain stimulation.

 The VOR protocol tries to “reset” the vestibulo-ocular reflex.
 It uses special equipment to project vertical black and white stripes that are steadily moving sideways (an optokinetic stimulus).
 The person with MdDS watches these stripes while a healthcare professional rolls their head from side to side at the same speed as their rocking symptoms.
 Each session lasts about 3 to 5 minutes, and people have 1 to 8 sessions per day for up to 5 days.
 This procedure seems to help many people who try it, but some people find that their symptoms eventually come back.
 This treatment is still being studied and is only offered in specialized centres.